 You can view the following in the Timecode panel:

-If you have the Source panel selected, the Timecode panel will display source timecode.
+If you have the Source panel selected, the Timecode panel displays source timecode.

 If you have the Timeline panel, or the Program panel selected, you can choose to display sequence timecode, or source timecode from the panel menu.
 You can choose which audio or video track’s timecode to display from the panel menu, as well.